 4. Set Aside Specific Times & Location to Blog Consistently

 Perhaps you are a mom who only gets some time to blog when children are at school or not at home.
-Or your odd work hours only let you get spare time in the mid-afternoon.
+Or, maybe you have odd work hours that only give you spare time in the mid-afternoon.

 Whatever it is, set aside these special hours and block them only for blogging.
-Once you blog for a significant period, it’ll automatically become your second nature, and you’ll find yourself turning into a consistent blogger who always sticks to their schedule and tackles their to do list every week.
+Once you blog for a significant period, it’ll automatically become second nature, and you’ll find yourself turning into a consistent blogger who always sticks to their schedule and tackles their to do list every week.

 Setting aside a specific time & location to do something regularly creates a trigger in your brain.
-So whenever it is that time of the day again, your brain automatically gets activated, and you don’t have to convince yourself to do it again.
+Whenever it is that time of the day again, your brain automatically gets activated, and you don’t have to convince yourself to do it again.

-While it is not necessary to set aside specific time & location, It increases your focus and productivity, making it much more likely that you’ll grow your blog traffic and have a profitable blog.
+While it is not necessary to set aside specific time & location, it increases your focus and productivity, making it much more likely that you’ll grow your blog traffic and have a profitable blog.

 Watch how thousands of other smart bloggers like you are protecting their blogs with my easy legal templates.